cronvel/spellcast/doc/events.md

 * busy: [state] emitted when the core of spellcast is not idling
 * undeadRaised (undeadList): emitted when a file or directory watched (undead mode) has changed, usually causing the book to reset and to run again the related action
-* newClient (client): emitted when a new client is added to the book
+* newClient (client): emitted when a new client is added to the book, once it emitted 'ready'
 * removeClient (client): emitted when a client is removed from the book